I'm Lovin' It (song): Background

 The song was written as a jingle for McDonald's commercials based on a pre-existing German campaign originally developed as "Ich Liebe Es."
 Timberlake was paid $6 million to sing the jingle; despite this, Timberlake has since regretted the deal.
 Soon thereafter, the Neptunes produced a song based on the jingle and released it (along with an instrumental version) as part of a three-track EP in November 2003.
 A digital download EP with the same name was also released through the iTunes Store on December 16, 2003.
 The extended play included the title-track and a remix for all of the singles from Timberlake's first solo studio album, Justified.
 The song was also included on the bonus audio CD of Timberlake's first live DVD, Live From London.

 Rapper Pusha T revealed his involvement with the song in June 2016 and claimed that he had created the "I'm Lovin' It" jingle.
 However, co-writers Batoy and Tortora, as well as several others involved with the jingle's creation, have disputed his claim.
+Larry Light, former McDonald's chief marketing executive, has denied Pusha T's claim.
 Nevertheless, Pusha T's rap vocals do appear on the track for the first ad to air with the new hook and slogan; however, he was only paid on a one-time basis without royalties.

 Music video

 A music video to promote the single was released in late 2003 and was directed by Paul Hunter.
-In the video, Timberlake is seen chasing a girl played by Lindsay Frimodt around New York City.
+In the video, Timberlake is seen chasing Lindsay Frimodt around New York City.
+The music video on YouTube has received over 15 million views as of April 2024.